The level of consciousness – mind state for accessing the subconscious.

 - Watching TV – not exactly the healthiest and recommended method you can use, but studies have shown that after half an hour of watching TV, our brain is slowly starting to enter “alpha mode”.

 You can help yourself achieve your life goals with high focus visualization, and so we really don’t have any reason not to practice some of the techniques I mentioned.
 Brain waves and their characteristics can help you understand how affirmations work.
+Let your brain be your friend, not an enemy.
 Good luck.